-Tables and Views Description Cube table Contains a list of dimensions in a relational cube and information about each dimension.
+Tables and views Description Cube table Contains a list of dimensions in a relational cube and information about each dimension.
 Cube view Allows an SQL user to access the names of all dimensions in a relational cube and associated information for each dimension.
 There is one cube view for each relational cube in your relational database.
-Alias ID table Contains a mapping of OLAP alias table names to ID numbers allocated by DB2 OLAP Server.

-Table 11.
-Tables and views created when you create a database (continued)
+Table 13.
+Tables and views created when you create a database

-Tables and Views Description Alias ID view Contains one row for each OLAP alias table used with a relational cube.
+Tables and views Description Alias ID table Contains a mapping of OLAP alias table names to ID numbers allocated by DB2 OLAP Server.
+Alias ID view Contains one row for each OLAP alias table used with a relational cube.
 There is one alias ID view for each relational cube.